-TBY Astana Group was first created by the establishment of Astana Motors in 1992.
-What have been the cornerstones of your group’s evolution over the past 20 years?
+THE BUSINESS YEAR Astana Group was first created by the establishment of Astana Motors in 1992.
+What have been the corner stones of your group’s evolution over the past 20 years?

 How do you see your livestock activities developing in the medium run?

 My vision is that ultimately we want to create a system of quality livestock breeding to increase meat production in our country.
 By doing this, in five years time we will be exporting beef to neighboring countries, especially to Russia, which is the best meat export destination considering its annual meat import potential.
 Our export focus on livestock production will differ from our grain export business.
 While the latter targets countries in Central Asia, the former will concentrate mainly on the Russian market.
 A small share of livestock production will be dedicated to halal meat, targeting countries in the Middle East and Gulf region.
 Our livestock base is very conveniently located 50 kilometers from the Russian border in the Kostanay oblast.
 This location is very convenient in terms of logistics.